cfw-guide/dsi.cfw.guide/_pages/en_US/installing-unlaunch.md

 ## Creating a NAND Backup

-1. Launch dumpTool.nds
+1. Launch `dumpTool.nds`
 2. Press (A) to begin the NAND dump
   - This will take several minutes (around 7)
   - When it says `Done.` the backup is finished
 3. Press Start to exit

 SHA1 hash of the `nand.bin` will not match the hash stored in `nand.bin.sha1`.
-This is because fwTool adds additional data to the `nand.bin` file after the SHA1 hash is calculated.
+This is because dumpTool adds additional data to the `nand.bin` file after the SHA1 hash is calculated.
 You can use the [HiyaCFW Helper](https://github.com/mondul/HiyaCFW-Helper/releases){:target="_blank"} to create a copy without the footer.
 {: .notice--info}

 Store this NAND backup in a safe location; it's a failsafe if you mess up.
 You would also need it if you'd like to install hiyaCFW.

 ## Installation
 1. Launch `unlaunch.nds`
-2. Navigate to `INSTALL NOW`
+2. Navigate to `Install now`
   - If Unlaunch freezes at `ERROR: MISMATCH IN FAT COPIES`, please read our [FAQ](/faq)
-3. When completed, Reboot (power down and power back on) your system in order to verify Unlaunch installed properly.
+3. When completed, reboot (power down and power back on) your system in order to verify Unlaunch installed properly.
   - You should now see Unlaunch's management screen

 If you see Unlaunch's management screen, you have successfully installed Unalunch.
 With Unlaunch installed, your system now has primitive brick protection.